umarcor/osvb/doc/apis/logging.rst

 and for providing feedback to the users.
 Since most executions are to be run unattended, spotting regressions needs to be reliable and must provide a quick procedure for reproducing issues locally.
-Therefore, logging features are tightly related to :ref:`OSVB:API:Tool` and :ref:`OSVB:API:Runner`.
+Therefore, logging features are tightly related to :ref:`API:Tool` and :ref:`API:Runner`.

 Terminal
 ********